 USSG §2D1.1(b)(5); USSG §2D1.1, comment. (n.12); see, e.g., United States v.
+Werkmeister, 62 F.4th 465, 468-69 (8th Cir.) (upholding enhancement where the court reasonably inferred, due to the purity of the methamphetamine, "that the drugs were coming directly from a 'super lab' that produces methamphetamine" and heard testimony "that super labs are located in Mexico, and that there are no known super labs in Texas or elsewhere in the United States"), cert. denied, 144 S. Ct.
+164 (2023); United States v.
 Brune, 991 F.3d 652, 667 (5th Cir.
-2021) (upholding enhancement where the quantity of methamphetamine sold by the defendant and the fact that his "supplier was a member of the Michoacán Cartel based in Dallas," which "borrow[ed] its name from a Mexican state," supported the inference that at least some of the drugs were imported), cert. denied, 142 S. Ct.
-755 (2022).
+2021) (upholding enhancement where the quantity of methamphetamine sold by the defendant and the fact that his "supplier was a member of the Michoacán Cartel based in Dallas," which "borrow[ed] its name from a Mexican state," supported the inference that at least some of the drugs were imported).

 In United States v.
 Serfass, the Fifth Circuit held that the plain language of §2D1.1(b)(5) supported the conclusion that the enhancement applied to "a defendant who possesses methamphetamine that had itself been unlawfully imported" regardless of whether he or she had actual knowledge of the importation.
 684 F.3d 548, 553 (5th Cir.
 2012).
 However, the Ninth Circuit in United States v.
 Job, rejected the Fifth's Circuit's conclusion and instead held that actual knowledge is required.
 871 F.3d 852, 871-72 (9th Cir.
 2017).
+In Werkmeister, the Eighth Circuit concluded "that the qualifying phrase-'that the defendant knew were imported unlawfully'-applies only to the importation of 'listed chemicals' that are used to manufacture drugs."
+62 F.4th at 469.